Each year, we feature Rotary International leaders and other special guests as our keynote speakers. They bring us humor, challenges, and inspiration.

 David was born and educated in England and became a Rotarian in 1978 shortly after moving to the United States.
 He will be familiar to many Rotarians through Frank Talk, the fastest selling book in Rotary history as well as the author of the official history book of Rotary, A Century of Service.

 David's passion is volunteerism, and has initiated and led humanitarian work trips across America and to the Dominican Republic and Beirut.
 He has served his church as deacon, elder, and mission committee chairman.
-As a Rotarian for 28 years, he served three times as club president, and has been awarded the Citation for Meritorious Service.
+As a Rotarian for 39 years, he served three times as club president, and has been awarded the Citation for Meritorious Service.
+He served his district as governor 2015-2016 and 2016-2017.
+David and Chris are Rotary Foundation Major Donors and live in Medford, New Jersey.